Computing-Collective/3FA/admin-system/backend/README.md

 ## Documentation

+### API

+Please see the [`API.md`](API.md) for details on each of the endpoints.
+Note that there is extensive verification beyond the example requests and responses shown including timing out of tokens, content type verification, and more.
+Please see the code in the [`api`](api) folder for more details.

 ### Database

 The database is organized into the following tables.
 Specific table details and their fields can be found in [`models.py`](api/models.py).